blukatdevelopment/UnchainedWorldsOld/basic_edition/keeper_guide.md

 98. Meteorite: You call upon a celestial body to strike a position that you can see.
 3 days later a falling star lands on that point, creating a 1 mile radius crater.
 You may cancel this spell within the first two days.
 99. Life drain: A creature you can see must succeed a WIS save or they age by 10 years, and you gain the youth they lost.
 100. Resurrection: One creature you see that is dead wakes up, alive.
 If it is a skeleton, it's flesh regenerates.
+101. Truth: You touch a creature.
+For the next hour, it can only speak the truth to the best of it's ability.
+102. Angelic form: For the next minute, you become an angel.
+Your melee attacks deal 3d6 damage, your maximum hit points temporarily doubles, and you can fly.
+103. Sacred site: You crush a gem worth at least 1000GP and create a 1-mile-radius sphere of protection.
+Demons, undead, and devils cannot enter this sphere.
+The sphere lasta 100 years.
+104. Water walk: You may walk accross water, acid, lava, and other liquids without sinking in nor getting close enough to be damaged by it for the next hour.
 ## Magic Items
+105. Revivify: You destroy a gem worth 100GP and one creature of your choice that has died within the last minute awakens with one hit point.
+106. Aura of life: Now, and for the next 10 minute, friendly creatures within 10 feet of you restore 1d4 hit points.
+107. Judgement: You may use your free action to name a unique rule your target has broken from your code.
+The first violation deals 2d6 damage, the second 4d6, and so on.
+If you name a rule the target hasn't broken, the spell ends.
+108. Banish fiend: You target one demon or devil, and they must succeed a WIS save or be sent back to the nine Hells.
+109. Protection from evil: You have a +5 bonus to AC and on saving throws against undead, demons, and devils for the next hour.
+110. Holy weapon: You touch one weapon and it becomes a +3 weapon for the next 8 hours.
+111. Angelic form: For the next minute, you become an angel.
+Your melee attacks deal 3d6 damage, your maximum hit points temporarily doubles, and you can fly.

 ### Weapons
 1. Flame tongue: Flaming sword that deals 2d8 damage and ignites objects it touches.